fullstackjake/jobs/Front-End Focused Web Developer for Data Science Product.md

 * [Predictive analytics](https://www.youtube.com/watch?v=7kI9LEHMFbU)
 * [Customer churn prevention](https://www.youtube.com/watch?v=NywaC0EBAh8)

 We are looking for a smart individual who has a handle on the concepts behind web development and data science.
 This position will write code in all parts of the stack, but spend a majority of its time with Javascript.
 We are looking for someone with expertise in Javascript, but at the same time is comfortable changing server side code too.
-This person may not be designing the database models, but should have the ability to serialize data or change a query to fetch the necessary data for the views.
+This person may not be designing database models, but should have the ability to serialize data or change a query to fetch the necessary data for views.

 ===

 **Skills & Requirements**
-  * Experience with a dynamic language such as Python or Ruby
+  * Experience with structured JavaScript libraries like Backbone.js, AngularJS, or React
-  * Experience with a web framework such as Rails, Django, CakePHP, Express.js
+  * Experience with a web framework such as Rails, Django, CakePHP
   * Experience with the unix command-line tools (beyond `ls` and `cd`)
-  * Basic understanding of relational databases

 **Nice to Have**
   * Experience with Ruby on Rails
   * Experience with (or interest in) R, SAS, Hadoop
-  * Experience with structured Javascript (server-side or client-side)
   * Understanding of testing methodologies
-  * Experience with (or interest in) Elasticsearch, Redis, and other data stores
   * Experience using git

 ===